Dynamite Düx: Reception

-The Sega Master System port, upon release in 1989, received a positive review from Julian Rignall in Computer and Video Games.
+The Master System port received a positive review from Julian Rignall in Computer and Video Games.
 He gave it an overall score of 90%, with sub-ratings of 90% for graphics, 78% for sound, 86% for value, and 91% for playability.
 He said he "loved Dynamite Dux in the arcades, and this Sega version is the spitting image, combining superb, colourful graphics and highly addictive gameplay to give one of the best Sega games around."
 However, he criticized it for lacking the two-player co-op mode of the arcade original.

-In a retrospective overview of the arcade game, Kurt Kalata of Hardcore Gaming 101 noted that, in contrast to the "dark and gritty rampages of violence" in other beat 'em ups (such as Double Dragon, Final Fight, Golden Axe and Streets of Rage), Dynamite Dux instead had a more light-hearted, "sillier" direction, stating "Dynamite Dux is to Double Dragon as Twinbee is to Xevious."
+In a retrospective overview of the arcade game, Kurt Kalata of Hardcore Gaming 101 noted that, in contrast to the "dark and gritty rampages of violence" in other beat 'em ups (such as Double Dragon, Final Fight, Golden Axe and Streets of Rage), Dynamite Dux instead had a more light-hearted, "sillier" direction, stating "Dynamite Dux is to Double Dragon as TwinBee is to Xevious."
 He called it "an impossibly colorful and silly game" and said "it’s an attractive game with catchy music and a generally goofy atmosphere, so it’s worth a play through."

 Legacy

-Bean the Dynamite was created by Sega AM2 for Sonic the Fighters, a Sonic the Hedgehog fighting game, released initially for arcades in 1996 (it was given a limited US release as Sonic Championship) and finally ported to home consoles in 2005 as part of Sega's Sonic Gems Collection compilation; Bean is based solely on the characters Bin and Pin from Dynamite Düx (though he wears a neckerchief instead of a bow tie and Sonic's shoes instead of regular sneakers).
+The character Bean the Dynamite introduced in Sonic the Fighters (1996), a Sonic the Hedgehog fighting game by Sega AM2, is based on the characters Bin and Pin from Dynamite Düx.
+Bean also appears in AM2's Sega Saturn fighting game Fighters Megamix, and as a minor character in the Sonic comic series published by Archie Comics and the succeeding series by IDW.

-Bean also appeared in AM2's Sega Saturn fighting game Fighters Megamix as a bonus unlockable character (along with Bark the Polar Bear).
-He is unlocked by completing the fourth arcade mode 'Muscle' and fought against in the final arcade mode 'Bonus'.
-Its alternative costume is the original Bin from Dynamite Dux.
-He also appears as a character in the Sonic the Hedgehog comics from the Archie Comics company, which have made some allusions to Bin and Pin as being connected to him and a group of birds from the game Tails Adventure.